See Solutions Live Register Now

 Pinch bottom sealers use a pre-glued seal that is activated just before sealing.
 Moving through the machine, the open mouth of the bag is pinched together, forming a tight seal that can secure heavy-duty bags of products like bulk grains, fertilizer, powder ingredients and related products.

-From machines that modify the air inside a package or remove it… to units that fill, seal, or close stand-up pouches…to sewers and closing of large, heavy bags, these pre-made bagging loading and sealing machines run the gamut.
+From machines that modify the air inside a package or remove it… to units that fill, seal, or close stand-up pouches…to sewers and closers of large, heavy bags, these pre-made bagging loading and sealing machines run the gamut.